Career Timeline of Connor McDavid: Major Achievements and Milestones

 2023: Oilers hire Jeff Jackson as CEO of hockey operations

-In the summer 2023 off-season, the Oilers hired Jeff Jackson, McDavid's longtime agent, to serve as the CEO of hockey operations.
+In the summer of 2023, the Oilers hired Jeff Jackson, McDavid's longtime agent, as the CEO of hockey operations.

-On April 15, 2024, Connor McDavid recorded his 100th assist of the 2023-24 season, becoming the first NHL player in over three decades to achieve the feat, and the fourth player in NHL history to do so.
+On April 15, 2024, Connor McDavid recorded his 100th assist of the 2023–24 season, becoming the fourth player in NHL history to reach the milestone.

 2025: 4 Nations Face-Off Victory

-In 2025, McDavid was named alternate captain for Team Canada at the 4 Nations Face-Off and led the team to victory against Team USA in the final game, scoring the game- and tournament-winning goal.
-He was named Player of the Game.
+In 2025, McDavid was named alternate captain for Team Canada at the 4 Nations Face-Off and led the team to victory, securing his first international gold medal in a senior-level tournament.
+He scored the game-winning goal against Team USA and was named Player of the Game.